avisi/techday-deeplearning4j/README.md

 You can use the [FruitTransferLearningTrainer](src/main/java/nl/avisi/labs/deeplearning/transferlearning/handson/starter/FruitTransferLearningTrainer.java) as an example.
 Do not only copy the contents of the FruitTransferLearningTrainer.
 Try to find out what steps are taken.
 You may also have to modify some of the class variables.

 ### Train your network
 When you finished implementing the transfer learning trainer you can start training by running the main function inside the BasicTrainer.
 While training you can keep track of the progress in the console and check the current scores of the network.
+The scores are
+- precision (% correct predictions vs total predictions)
+- recall (% correct predictions vs overall true positive)
+- accuracy (how many times did we predict either true positive or true negative)

+Training a dataset of circa 50 images per class ought to take 5 minutes or so.

+After training the network configuration is saved as a zip file.
+This zip file will be used in the next stage.

 ### Test your classifier